-- (i) An applicant that is approved to drill a test well shall: - (1) submit a copy of any lithologic, electrical, well log from the State Well Report to the District within sixty (60) days of the cessation of drilling the test well; and - (2) within one hundred and eighty (180) days from the date drilling commences, either:

-(A) plug the well; or

-(B) complete the well and submit an administratively complete well registration application to the District and, if applicable, any permit or replacement well applications.
+- (h) An applicant that is approved to drill a test well shall: - (1) submit a copy of any lithologic, electricalgeophysical, or other well log from the State Well Report to the District within sixty (60) days of the cessation of drilling the test well; and - (2) within one hundred and eighty (180) days from the date drilling commences, either: - (A) plug the well; or - (B) complete the well and submit an administratively complete well registration application to the District and, if applicable, any permit or replacement well applications. - (i) Variable Frequency Drives.
+Any well, whether or not exempt from the permitting requirements of these rules, that is equipped with a variable frequency drive capable of being set at a level that would increase the maximum production capacity of the well higher than the maximum production capacity authorized in the approved well registration must be equipped with a flow restrictor, such as a dole valve, restriction orifice plate, or similar device that mechanically restricts the maximum production capacity of the well at the wellhead to no more than the maximum capacity authorized in the approved well registration.
+A well that was equipped with a variable frequency drive prior to January 1, 2022, must comply with this rule no later than July 1, 2022.
+Any alternative method for demonstrating that a well equipped with a variable frequency drive will not be operated at a capacity that is higher than the capacity authorized in the well registration must be approved by the Board.